enonic/app-simple-idprovider/README.md

 ### Step 1: Install the application
 1. In the admin tool "Applications" of your Enonic XP installation, click on "Install".
-2. Select the tab "Enonic Market", find "Simple ID Provider", and click the link "Install".
+2. Select the tab "Enonic Market", find "Simple ID Provider", and click on the link "Install".

 ### Step 2: Create and configure the user store
 1. In the admin tool "Users", click on "New".